Special Focus and Certificate Programs

 Leadership Fellows Program

 The Leadership Fellows Program focuses on exceptional students who want to assume leadership in clinical practice within an agency context.
-It is a two-year program of study for direct practice students in aging, alcohol and other drugs, children, youth and families, health or mental health.
+It is a two-year program of study for direct practice students in aging, substance use disorders and recovery, children, youth and families, health or mental health.

 Paul D. Coverdell Fellowship Program for Returning Peace Corps Volunteers

 The Paul D. Coverdell Fellowship Program for Returning Peace Corps Volunteers provides the option for students selecting concentrations in Community Practice for Social Change or Direct Practice.
-The Direct Practice concentration will allow students to select specializations in aging; alcohol and other drug abuse; children, youth and families; health; and mental health with children, adolescents and adults.
+The Direct Practice concentration will allow students to select specializations in aging; substance use disorders and recovery; children, youth and families; health; and mental health with children, adolescents and adults.
 Fellows will be able to integrate professional social work education, research and service to promote social justice and community empowerment domestically and around the world.
 Students also have the option of pursuing certificates and dual degrees in several interest areas.

 Global Practice Opportunities